Smart, Strategic Defense Against Drug Possession Charges

 Important Drug Possession Factors

-Texas' drug possession laws are described in the Health and Safety Code, Chapter 481.
-Like in many other states, these laws are complex and the severity of the charge depends on numerous factors.
-These include the kind of substance involved, the quantity it was found in, and the criminal history of the accused.
-In terms of defending against these accusations, the type of possession cited at the time of the arrest is also important.
+Like in many other states, the drug possession laws in Texas are complex and the severity of the charge depends on numerous factors.
+These include the kind of substance involved, the quantity discovered and the criminal history of the accused.
+The type of possession cited at the time of the arrest is also important.

 The two major types of possession include: